Though the history of Fairies goes way back, even before the middle ages, there are many confusing descriptions of these legendary folk.

 Appearance Through The Ages

 Fairies of ancient myth and legend have always had a trickster’s talent for magic and shape-shifting.
 These mischievous creatures live in a world apart from our own, yet they cross over to cause both trouble and sometimes kindness.

-Because they often need to blend in to our world, they have the ability to change their appearance and the appearance of their young.
+Because they often need to blend into our world, they can change their appearance and the appearance of their young.
 That is why the legends of changelings were so prevalent, fairies could kidnap human infants and replace them with their own.